peteranton1/go-interpreter/README.md

 # Credits

-This implementation was largely based on the excellent book called
+This implementation was largely based on the excellent books called:

-    "Writing an Interpreter in Go" by Thorsten Ball
+*    "Writing an Interpreter in Go" by Thorsten Ball
+*    "Writing a Compiler in Go" by Thorsten Ball